 We are partners, collaborators, learners, innovators, and facilitators — with a deep commitment to a high degree of personalization for students and the schools that serve them.

-Chris Hoyos Partner
+Chris Hoyos Director

 Chris finds joy in learning, serving education, and being a partner in the work.
 Chris before Abeo: Prior to joining the Abeo team, Chris was an instructional coach developer, professional development coordinator, literacy coach and elementary school teacher in Bellingham, Washington.
 Chris is a graduate of the University of Montana, Missoula.

-Michael enjoys working with clients on developing 21st Century systems and leadership.
+Michael Martin Michael enjoys working with clients on developing 21st Century systems and leadership.
 This includes the latest thinking in areas such as the integration of social and professional capital—a human-centered approach to organizational quality and innovation.

 Michael has been a coach and consultant working on innovative school projects throughout the region.
 He was a strategist and project director for The Lincoln Center/Lincoln High School Project in Tacoma and served as an instructional coach in the Clover Park School District.
 A former music teacher and professional musician, he began his work in school reform with The Small Schools Project, working as a coach on Bill and Melinda Gates Foundation school redesign initiatives.
 He is a graduate of the University of Washington's Comparative History of Ideas program, and holds an MA from Seattle University in Education and Philosophy.